angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 ng run your-angular-project:deploy
 ```

+This is the old syntax to call a builder, which already exists for a while.
 Surprisingly, there are no other standardized options – but we will come back to that in a moment.